 Keith Anderson, came to Upper Dublin Lutheran in August of 2012.
 He earned his M.Div. from Harvard Divinity School in 2000 and his S.T.M in Lutheran Studies from the Lutheran Theological Seminary in Philadelphia in 2002.
 Prior to arriving at Upper Dublin, Keith pastored the Lutheran Church of the Redeemer in Woburn, MA for nine years.
-Keith is the author of The Digital Cathedral: Networked Ministry in a Wireless World (Morehouse, 2015) and co-author with Elizabeth Drescher of Click2Save: The Digital Ministry Bible (Morehouse 2012).
+Keith is the author of The Digital Cathedral: Networked Ministry in a Wireless World (Morehouse, 2015) and co-author with Elizabeth Drescher of Click2Save Reboot: The Digital Ministry Bible (Church Publishing 2018).
 Keith employs a wide range of social media to minister on and offline.
 He speaks regularly with local and national church groups, synods, and other organizations on the practice of digital ministry and the impact of digital culture on face-to-face ministry.
 He is married to Jennifer, also an HDS graduate.
 They have four children and a golden retreiver named Charlie.

 Theresa joined the staff at Upper Dublin in 2003, first as a Teacher's Assistant in the Nursery School, and then as our office assistant.
 In 2011 she became our full-time Office Administrator.
 Theresa has over 15 years experience in teaching Nursery School and 33 years of office experience.
 She grew up in Roslyn, graduating from Bishop McDevitt High School and studied at Montgomery County Community College.